apollo79/evtemitter/README.md

   ```

 - And you can use it with reserved events, which is for example useful if you
-  want to only allow to emit `message` events from anyone but in your class you
+  want to allow everyone to emit `message` events but in your class you want to
-  want to emit a `connection` event.
-Of course, this type of emitter is also
+  emit a `connection` event.
+Of course, this type of emitter is also strongly
-  strongly typed and provides autocompletion:
+  typed and provides autocompletion:
   ```typescript
   import { EventEmitter } from "https://deno.land/x/evtemitter@2.0.0/mod.ts";